 Children born outside Greece to Greek parents

-The act of being born to at least one parent or grandparent of Greek origin does not mean you automatically have Greek citizenship if you were born outside of Greece.
-It means you are a Greek national by law and are bound by policies and rights conferred by the Greek government but not officially recognized as having Greek citizenship.
+The act of being born to at least one parent or grandparent of Greek origin does not mean you automatically have Greek citizenship if you were born outside Greece.
+It means you are lawfully bound by policies and rights conferred by the Greek government as a Greek national but not officially recognized as having Greek citizenship.